syncfusion-content/aurelia-docs/Aurelia/ReportViewer/Getting-Started.md

 The ReportViewer has data binding support to visualize the RDLC reports.
 The following code example helps you to bind data to ReportViewer.

-1. Create `reportviewer.html` file inside `src/samples/reportviewer` folder and assign the RDLC report path to ReportViewer’s `reportPath` property and specify the `processingMode` as local in the ReportViewer properties.
+1.Create `reportviewer.html` file inside `src/samples/reportviewer` folder and assign the RDLC report path to ReportViewer’s `reportPath` property and specify the `processingMode` as local in the ReportViewer properties.

 {% highlight html %}